COSC3020/detecting-cycles-bpotter8/README.md

 In this case, all nodes are connected so we would need to traverse each node which would take $N$ time and all edges of the node which would take $E$ time.

 Overall, the worst-case time complexity is $\Theta (N + E)$.

+Referenced my graph-search repository to create the testing file.